ctroupin/ctroupin.github.io/_posts/2017-10-25-BibTeX-format.md

 * ...

 Each of them, of course, has its specific format.
-In my previous job, once a year we (then it became "I") also had to create a list of all the publications and presentations made.
+In my previous job, once a year, we (then it became "I") also had to create a list of all the publications and presentations made by the group.

 ### The solution

-The BibTeX format () is used to describe and process lists of references.
+The `BibTeX` format () is used to describe and process lists of references.
 Nowadays, many platform can directly process this format and turn it into an entry in a database.
 Below is an example of an entry:

 ```bash
 @Article{TROUPIN2010JMS,